poseidon/matchbox/Documentation/getting-started-docker.md

 ## Requirements

-Install the dependencies.
+Install the dependencies and start the Docker daemon.

+    # Fedora
-    sudo dnf install virt-install docker virt-manager
+    sudo dnf install docker virt-install virt-manager
     sudo systemctl start docker

+    # Debian/Ubuntu
+    # check Docker's docs to install Docker 1.8+ on Debian/Ubuntu
+    sudo apt-get install virt-manager virtinst qemu-kvm

 Clone the [coreos-baremetal](https://github.com/coreos/coreos-baremetal) source which contains the examples and scripts.

     git clone https://github.com/coreos/coreos-baremetal.git
     cd coreos-baremetal

 Create four VM nodes which have known hardware attributes.
-The nodes will be attached to the `docker0` bridge where your containers run.
+The nodes will be attached to the `docker0` bridge where containers run.

     sudo ./scripts/libvirt create-docker
+    sudo virt-manager

 Download the CoreOS PXE image assets to `assets/coreos`.
-The examples instruct machines to load these from the Config server, though you could change this.
+The examples instruct machines to load these from `bootcfg`.

     ./scripts/get-coreos
     ./scripts/get-coreos channel version